ray-project/ray/doc/source/installation.rst

 Docker Source Images
 --------------------

-Most users should pull a Docker image from the Ray Docker Hub.
+Most users should pull a Docker image from the `Ray Docker Hub. <https://hub.docker.com/r/rayproject/>`_

-- The ``rayproject/ray`` image has ray and all required dependencies.
-It comes with anaconda and Python 3.7.
+- The ``rayproject/ray`` `image has ray and all required dependencies.
+It comes with anaconda and Python 3.7. <https://hub.docker.com/r/rayproject/ray>`_
-- The ``rayproject/autoscaler`` image has the above features as well as many additional libraries.
+- The ``rayproject/ray-ml`` `image has the above features as well as many additional libraries. <https://hub.docker.com/r/rayproject/ray-ml>`_
 - The ``rayproject/base-deps`` and ``rayproject/ray-deps`` are for the linux and python dependencies respectively.

 These images are tagged by their release number (or commit hash for nightlies) as well as a ``"-gpu"`` if they are GPU compatible.